Ford, Jaguar slash thousands of jobs across Europe

 Diesel accounts for 90 per cent of Jaguar Land Rover's British sales and 45 per cent of global demand, the company said last year, as demand tumbles following new levies in the wake of the Volkswagen scandal.

-Ford's Armstrong said pressure to build electric and hybrid cars had forced the carmaker to make choices about where to allocate its capital.
+Ford's Mr Armstrong said that pressure to build electric and hybrid cars had forced the carmaker to make choices about where to allocate its capital.

 "In smaller vehicles the diesel decline is accelerating.
 It is unlikely that we will further develop small diesel engines for smaller passenger cars," Mr Armstrong said.